drdavis65/CLI-BMP-Image-Processor/README.md

 - **Gaussian Blur (-g)**: Apply Gaussian blur with specified kernel size and sigma value.
 - **Convert to Grayscale (-bw)**: Convert images to grayscale.
 - **Laplacian Edge Detection (-edge)**: Detect edges using the Laplacian method.
+- **Stretching (-stretchU, -stretchD, -stretchL, -stretchR)**: Copies pixels of row/column past a specified position on the image.

 ## Usage